-When known to the interpreter, the script name and additional arguments thereafter are passed to the script in the variable sys.argv, which is a list of strings.
-Its length is at least one; when no script and no arguments are given, sys.argv[0] is an empty string.
-When the script name is given as '-' (meaning standard input), sys.argv[0] is set to '--'.
+When known to the interpreter, the script name and additional arguments thereafter are turned into a list of strings and assigned to the argv variable in the sys module.
+You can access this list by executing import sys.
+The length of the list is at least one; when no script and no arguments are given, sys.argv[0] is an empty string.
+When the script name is given as '-' (meaning standard input), sys.argv[0] is set to '-'.
 When -c command is used, sys.argv[0] is set to '-c'.
 When -m module is used, sys.argv[0] is set to the full name of the located module.
 Options found after -c command or -m module are not consumed by the Python interpreter's option processing but left in sys.argv for the command or module to handle.